HassanMSh/SMS-SPAM-FILTER/README.md

 # SMS-SPAM-FILTER

-For my senior project at the Lebanese International University, for learning, and most importantly for fun.
-A Spam Filter API to be integrated in any SMS App, platform or firewall.
-Using classifcation machine learning approuch, implementing the Naive Bias algorithm.
+For my senior project at the Lebanese International University, I am developing a Spam Filter API to be integrated into any SMS App, platform, or firewall.
+The main goal of this project is to learn and have fun while doing so.

 # Abstract